Initiative helps dementia carers train in empathy

 "We provide good dementia care in our homes but we wanted to take it to the next level and build on what we already do."

 Care UK, a health and social care services provider, has piloted this scheme in nine of its care homes.
-They hope to roll out the training across the UK in the future.
+It hopes to roll out the training across the UK in the future.

 Learning through play